 In order for the exemption to apply, it is necessary to comply with certain information obligations relating to the Notes, in the manner detailed under "- Information about the Notes in Connection with Payments" as laid down in section 44 of Royal Decree 1065/2007, as amended ("Section 44").
-If these information obligations are not complied with in the manner indicated, the Issuer will withhold 19 per cent. and the Issuer will not pay additional amounts.
+If these information obligations are not complied with in the manner indicated, the Issuer will withhold 19% and the Issuer will not pay additional amounts.

-Holders not resident in Spain for tax purposes and entitled to exemption from NRIT but where the Issuer does not receive the information about the Notes in a timely fashion in accordance with the procedure described in detail as set forth in Exhibit 1 hereto would have to apply directly to the Spanish tax authorities for any refund to which they may be entitled, according to the procedures set forth in the Spanish Non Resident Income Tax Law.
+Beneficial Owners not resident in Spain for tax purposes and entitled to exemption from NRIT but where the Issuer does not timely receive the information about the Notes in accordance with the procedure described in detail under "-Information about the Notes in Connection with Payments" would have to apply directly to the Spanish tax authorities for any refund to which they may be entitled, according to the procedures set forth in the Spanish Non Resident Income Tax Law.